-A. An approved backflow prevention assembly has gone through an approval process consisting of laboratory/tests and a twelve month field test.
+A. An approved backflow prevention assembly has gone through an approval process consisting of laboratory/tests and a twelve-month field test.

 Q. Who is required to have a backflow prevention assembly?

 A. Federal and State law require that water suppliers protect their water systems from contamination.
-State regulations may exempt single family residences used solely for residential purposes from assembly requirements.
+State regulations may exempt single-family residences used solely for residential purposes from assembly requirements.
 However, residences used for other purposes, as well as commercial and industrial customers, may be required to install and maintain backflow prevention assemblies.
-When a determination is made by health official that the potable water system may be subject to contamination through backflow, a backflow prevention assembly will be required.
+When a determination is made by health officials that the potable water system may be subject to contamination through backflow, a backflow prevention assembly will be required.
 These decisions are made on a case by case basis.